 Missed exams, papers, labs, homework and participation will result in a grade of zero unless the absence is documented and constitutes a University approved absence.
+(Documentation must be written, e.g. a doctors excuse, notice of jury duty, notification of Covid19-related issues or IT-related issues, etc.) Whether you choose to attend class via Zoom or in person, you will need to log in to Zoom so everyone can hear your comments and questions, (This may change depending on the reliability of classroom audio/video systems).

-(Documentation must be written, e.g. a doctors excuse, notice of jury duty, etc.) However, if you are sick, and you email or call by 9:30 a.m. the day of class/lab, you do not need to have documentation in order to have the absence excused.
-This "email/phone" excuse may be used a maximum of two times.
+However, if you are sick, or have other Covid19 or IT issues, and you email by 7:00 a.m. the day of class (7:00am for lab), you do not need to have documentation in order to have the absence excused (you must still make-up the missed work/assignments/test/etc....except for participation, for which a "make-up" will not be required).
+This "email" excuse may be used only for illness and Covid19/technical issues, and for a maximum of four times.
 Subsequent absences will required written documentation.

-Homework and lab assignments are docked 2 pts if they are not posted by the specified time, 4 pts if they are not posted before meeting times, and 10 points if they are not posted by COB on the due date.
+Homework and lab assignments are docked 2 pts if they are not posted by the specified time, 4 pts if they are not posted before meeting times, and 10 points if they are not posted by midnight on the due date.